Ukraine conflict: What is Swift and why are leaders divided on banning Russia?

 Banks would be likely to have to deal directly with one another, adding delays and extra costs, and ultimately cutting off revenues for the Russian government.

-Russia was threatened with a Swift exit before - in 2014 when it annexed Crimea.
+Russia was threatened with a Swift expulsion before - in 2014 when it annexed Crimea.
 Russia said the move would be tantamount to a declaration of war.

 Western allies did not go ahead, but the threat did prompt Russia to develop its own, very fledgling, cross-border transfer system.